-Entry Form for 53rd ANNUAL ICE HOCKEY TOURNAMENT

-(Limited to Members of the Conference)
+55th ANNUAL ICE HOCKEY TOURNAMENT (Limited to members of the Conference)

-1. This entry form must be submitted via the password-protected online eligibility center -- NOT LATER THAN 4:00 P.M., TUESDAY, February 28, 2012.
-Entry forms not received by 4:00 p.m., Tuesday, February 28, WILL RESULT IN A \$50 LATE FEE AND MAY BE REJECTED.
+- Tournament Rosters / Entry Form Can be submitted on the Online Eligibility Center or the submit scores / forms option under the CIAC for Coaches menu at CIACsports.com.
+Entry must be submitted NOT LATER THAN 4:00 p.m., TUESDAY, MARCH 4, 2013.
+Entry forms not received by 4:00 p.m., Tuesday, March 4, will result in a \$50 late fee and may be rejected. - 2.

-Entry fee -- \$100.
-If a school needs an invoice in order to pay its tournament fee, one can be downloaded by using the "Generate Tournament Invoice" link under the boys ice hockey options in the password-protected online eligibility center.

-- 2. Penalty report forms for each game played -- in or out of state -- home or away -- must be delivered to the CIAC office before Tuesday, February 28, 2012. - 3.
 Please list the players you intend to use.
 It is your responsibility to check eligibility in accordance with CIAC regulations and their physical fitness.

 The maximum number of players that may dress for regular season or CIAC tournament games is 23.

-The medical officer certifies that the individuals listed on the Official Tournament Form have satisfied the State health statutes and local regulations regarding physical examinations and are physically fit to participate in the tournament.
+The medical officer certifies that the individuals listed on the Officials Tournament Form have satisfied the State health statutes and local regulations regarding physical examinations and are physically fit to participate in the tournament.

-The principal certifies that the above named players are eligible under the CIAC Rules of Eligibility.
+The principal certifies that the above-named players are eligible under the CIAC Rules of Eligibility.